NedStickler/pomodoro-timer/README.md

 # Pomodoro Timer
-A configurable pomodoro timer built using the Python standard library.
+A configurable pomodoro timer built with the Python standard library.